Frontpoint Security ReviewBy - 04/12/2018

 All Frontpoint systems come with a base controller.
 The brain behind their wireless home security system is the GE Simon XT Edition, a controller I’ve tested in the past but no longer use.
 The Simon XT has a built-in cellular link so that your system can communicate with the central monitoring agency.
 It also has a 120db alarm and built-in 24-hour battery backup.

 The Interactive and Ultimate packages include the ability to control the system with a free mobile app powered by Alarm.com.
-Their app supports iPhones, Androids, iPads, Kindle Fire, Apple Watch, plus a special version for Apple TV.
+They provide app support for iPhones, Androids, iPads, Kindle Fire, Apple Watch, plus a special version for Apple TV.

-However, you may not always want to carry your phone around the house all day, and sometimes it’s just not convenient to make it back to the base controller.
+However, you may not always want to carry your phone around the house, and sometimes it’s just not convenient to make it back to the base controller.

 Frontpoint Has A Touch Screen Panel